ywonjun1021/Bowerman_Rose_Tran_Ye_Yang_Final/README.md

 ## Data Answer and Visualizations
 ### VBN Reccurrence
-* 5,938 VBNs were reccurrences with 2,314 of those recurring 5 or more years after the close of the initial VBN.
+* 5,938 VBNs were reccurrences, of which 2,314 recurred five years or more after the initial VBN's close.
 * Main takeaway
 * Main takeaway